Nuvepro-Technologies-Pvt-Ltd/genai-sandbox-nuvepro/README.md

 📂 This repo has moved to base/base-mcp

 🚀 What This Lab Server Does
-🧠 Enables remote Python code execution through Claude AI
+🧠 Enables remote Python code execution through cline AI

-🔗 Connects with blockchain tools if needed

 🧪 Supports real-time lab scenarios (code evaluation, sandbox testing, etc.)